matthewphamilton/r4dev/content/en/docs/Model/Using-Modules/People/Validate-Variables/index.en.md

 The `youthvars` package defines a number of vector based classes that can be used to quality assure the data recorded for individual variables. `youthvars` variable classes are potentially useful for:

-1.  facilitating automated data integrity checks that verify no impermissible values (e.g. utility scores greater than one) are present in source data, within calculation transformed data or results; and
+1.  facilitating automated data integrity checks that verify no impermissible values (e.g. utility scores greater than one) are present in source data, transformed data or results; and
 2.  automating the selection of the appropriate method to apply to each data type.

 ## Included classes